sowmyagowri/HomeAway.com-Simulation-using-React-Node-and-MySQL/Backend/README.md

 How to run HomeAway backend?
   - Navigate to backend directory in cmd
   - Install required dependencies using npm install
+  - Import the DB structures and data from the file SQLDBDump.sql
   - Run HomeAway back end using npm start

 How can I change port, if 3001 port is occupied?